What are the two types of dashboard you can have in a report?

 6] With a dynamic dashboard, you can explore data further and find patterns than with a static dashboard.

-And there are two types of dashboard you can have in a report: the Static and Dynamic Dashboard.
+There are two types of dashboard you can have in a report: the Static and Dynamic Dashboard.

 They both give you real-time data, but with dynamic reports, you get instant insights into your data as well.